The signs that someone is gaslighting you at work are also things that make for a toxic work environment.

 There was much denying in this dynamic, making the days stressful.

-This will cause stress, and how does that stress impact you outside of work?
+How does that stress impact you outside of work?

 Stress at work makes us irritable and short with the people in our lives.